Homotheties and topology of tangent sphere bundles: Characteristic classes

 \subsection{Chern and Stiefel-Whitney classes of $TM$}

 Let us continue with the structures $G,I^G$ on the tangent bundle, induced from any metric connection $\na$, and the same notation from above.

-By a deformation retract on the fibres of $\pi:TM\rr M$, there is an identification of co-homology spaces $H^*(M)=H^*(TM)$.
+By a deformation retract on the fibres of $\pi:TM\rr M$, there is an identification of cohomology spaces $H^*(M)=H^*(TM)$.
 This is valid for any coefficient ring.
 In particular $H^i(TM)=0,\ \forall i>m$.
-Let $w_j$ denote the $j$-th Stiefel-Whitney class of $M$ --- which is the Stiefel-Whitney class of $TM$ as a vector bundle.
-Let $w=\sum w_j$ denote the respective total Stiefel-Whitney class. \begin{teo} For any manifold $M$ of dimension $m$, the Euler class of the manifold $TM$ vanishes and the total Stiefel-Whitney class is
+Let $w_j$ denote the $j$-th Stiefel-Whitney class of $M$ --- which is a Stiefel-Whitney class of $TM$ as a vector bundle.
+Let $w=\sum w_j$ denote the total Stiefel-Whitney class. \begin{teo} For any manifold $M$ of dimension $m$, the Euler class of the manifold $TM$ vanishes and the total Stiefel-Whitney class is

 \end{teo} \begin{proof} Being a top degree class, the Euler class must vanish.
 Since $TTM=\pi^*TM\oplus\pi^*TM$, the Whitney product Theorem and the naturality of the characteristic classes (\cite{MilSta}) immediately give $w(TTM)=w(TM)w(TM)=w^2$.
-Recall the coefficients are in $\Z_2$. \end{proof} \begin{teo} The Chern classes of the manifold $TM$ with almost complex structure $I^G$ are the Chern classes of the complexified tangent bundle, $TM\otimes_{\R}\C\rr M$. \end{teo} \begin{proof} The complex structure $I^G$ in $TTM$ is equivalent to $I^S$.
+Recall the coefficients are in $\Z_2$, hence the second identity in (\ref{totalSWclassofTTM}). \end{proof} \begin{teo} The Chern classes of the {\em{manifold}} $TM$ with almost complex structure $I^G$ are the Chern classes of the complexified {\em{tangent bundle}}, $TM\otimes_{\R}\C\rr M$. \end{teo} \begin{proof} The complex structure $I^G$ in $TTM$ is equivalent to $I^S$.
 One complex isomorphism is given by $f:X\mapsto X^h+\expo^\psi X^v$.
 Indeed, $\forall X\in TTM$,

 By the functorial properties, we just have to compute the Chern classes of $I^S$.
 (Another argument: the homotopy induced by $t\psi,\ t\in[0,1]$, preserves the Chern classes.)
 Now, the Chern classes of an almost complex manifold $(N,J)$ are the Chern classes of the $\C$-vector bundle $T^+N$, the $+i$-eigenbundle of $J$ where $i=\sqrt{-1}$.
 In our case,